Dhiraj997/Ecommerce_Sales_Analysis/README.md

 app or website for the clothes they want.
 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

-2. Ecommerce Sales Project python file contains analysis of data, fitting data to Linear Regression model and some exciting insights.
+2. Ecommerce Sales Project Python and Jupyter file contains analysis of data, fitting data to Linear Regression model and some exciting insights.

-3. ES Graph folder includes graph drawn from the analysis.